 The endothiapepsin will now be at approximately 10 mg/mL.
 Concentrate to 100 mg/mL using a 10 kDa centrifugal concentrator and a centrifuge.

-Flash cool in the endothiapepsin solution in liquid nitrogen in 50 µL aliquots and store at -80°C.
+Flash cool the endothiapepsin solution in liquid nitrogen in 50 µL aliquots and store at -80°C.

 Prepare a PACT Premier 96-well sparse-matrix screen.